PengyuW007/CPSC5616_Robot_Modelling/README.md

 3. Dataset_with_6 inputs and 2 Outputs.xlsx: This file contains 698710 rows of data.
 And this is the original file.

+There are 6 files to store the values of Error, weights and Output values

+1. MLPError.xlsx AND LSTMError

+2. MLPWeightsData.xlsx AND LSTMWeightsData.xlsx

+3. MLPOutputData.xlsx AND LSTMOutputData.xlsx

 ### Additional notes
 These two files run over 698710 rows of data.
-Both of them take 40s to finish their running.
-However, all the graphs and plots show up would take approximately **1MIN 30S**.
-I think it depends on your CPU and GPU.
+Both of them take approximately **1MIN 40S = 100S** when all the graphs and plots show up.
+It depends on the performance of your CPU and Memory.
 So, these two files would take a while to run, just **BE PATIENT**!
 Much appreciate for your patience!